Allie Outram. BACP Accredited Psychotherapist. Masters Diploma.

 |Face to face counselling:||Yes|

-I am available Monday to Friday and some Saturday afternoons.
+I am available Monday to Friday (10.30-5.30pm).
 I will try to accommodate your needs.
 Please call to find a mutually convenient time for us both.
 Thank you.

 Types of client